MAAP-Project/user-metadata-form/deployment/README.md

 # User Metadata Form Deployment

+Deployment of the UMF uses the AWS CDK v1.
+Ignore the warning that AWS CDK v2 is available, until a proper upgrade can be made of both this project and other CDK projects.

 0. To deploy a new stage, You must also create an environment file in `config/environments/`, e.g.:

 ```bash